-Facility Name: Pearl City Baseyard, Highways Division, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: Raining ☐ Cl loudy Sunny Rain in 24 hrs? ☐ No ISSUE BEING EVALUATED NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
-Has the SWPCP map been update current baseyard conditions? d to reflect Are there any changes needed to the SWPCP based on the current observed baseyard conditions?
+Facility Name: Pearl City Baseyard, Highways Division, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: [Raining Cloudy Sunny Rain in 24 hrs?
+Yes ☐ No ISSUE BEING EVALUATED NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
+Has the SWPCP map been updated to reflect current baseyard conditions?
+Are there any changes needed to the SWPCP based on the current observed baseyard conditions?
 Are the inspection reports onsite?
-Is the National Pollutant Discharg Elimination System NPDES perm Is the employee training current and documented? nd Have any spills of a reportable quality gallons or more) been reported and documented since last inspection? d/or GOOD HOUSEKEEPING Are paved areas that are potentially to storm water generally free and accumulated sediment and debris? clear of Are the rubbish bins covered?
-Is rubbish managed to prevent over of waste storage containers and/or of contact with storm water, if necessity is not contact with storm water, if necessity is not contact. prevention
+Is the National Pollutant Discharg Elimination System NPDES perm Is the employee training current a documented? nd Have any spills of a reportable quantity (25-gallons or more) been reported and/or documented since last inspection?
+GOOD HOUSEKEEPING Are paved areas that are potential to storm water generally free and accumulated sediment and debris clear of Are the rubbish bins covered?
+Is rubbish managed to prevent over of waste storage containers and/or of contact with storm water, if necessity is not contact with storm water, if necessity is not contact with storm water. prevention